2015 Summer Research Laboratory Programs

 History and Culture Discussion Group

-The Discussion Group on Society and Culture offers Summer Lab participants an opportunity to discuss their work in a very informal setting, whether the project is at the very beginning stages or closer to completion.
+The Discussion Group on History and Culture offers Summer Research Lab participants an opportunity to discuss their work in a very informal setting, whether the project is at the beginning stages or closer to completion.
 All topics and time periods are welcome.